Murray State Racers men's basketball: McMahon era (2015–2022)

-Second Prohm era (2022–present)
+Second Prohm era (2022–2025)

-On March 25, 2022, it was announced that Steve Prohm would be returning to the university as head coach.
+On March 25, 2022, it was announced that Steve Prohm would return to the university as head coach.
 "As we envisioned the ideal profile for the next Murray State Men's Basketball head coach, it remained abundantly clear a commitment to character, integrity, student-athlete development, community, family and competitive excellence were critically important," said Murray State Director of Athletics, Kevin Saal.
 "Steve Prohm represents, reflects and personifies these, and many more, qualities.
 His skill set, experience and genuine love for Murray State will effectively guide our program as we begin our Missouri Valley Conference journey."

+On March 7, 2025, after a loss in the Missouri Valley Conference Tournament quarterfinals, it was reported by ESPN that Murray State had parted ways with Prohm after a 45–52 record in three seasons as head coach.
+The university confirmed the decision the following day.

-Season by season results
+Season-by-season results

 Starting from the 1987–88 season, the Racers had recorded a winning season for 29 straight years ending in the 2016–17 season.
 They have won 20 or more games in a season 32 times and three times have won 30 or more.
 For the first time in school history, the 2014–15 Racers went undefeated (16–0) in the OVC regular season.
-In their final OVC season in 2021–22, they posted an unprecedented 18-0 OVC regular-season record.
+In their final OVC season in 2021–22, they posted an unprecedented 18–0 OVC regular-season record.